nglaeser/crypto-glossary/docs/general.md

 : A potentially [probabilistic](#probabilistic) algorithm that runs in polynomially many steps.
 In cryptography, we usually consider PPT [adversaries](#adversary) (polynomial in the [security parameter](#secparam)).

 **Protocol** { #protocol }
 : A sequence of messages exchanged between parties to compute some functionality.
 A protocol specifies how parties should compute their messages based on their knowledge and the other parties' responses.
-Usually denoted by the variable &Pi;.
+Often denoted by the variable $\Pi$.

 **Probabilistic** { #probabilistic }
 :